tesoro-crm/kb/src/content/docs/guides/example.md

 ---
-title: Example Guide
+title: Example Reference
-description: A guide in my new Starlight docs site.
+description: A reference page in my new Starlight docs site.
 ---

-Guides lead a user through a specific task they want to accomplish, often with a sequence of steps.
+Reference pages are ideal for outlining how things work in terse and clear terms.
-Writing a good guide requires thinking about what your users are trying to do.
+Less concerned with telling a story or addressing a specific use case, they should give a comprehensive outline of what you're documenting.

 ## Further reading

-- Read [about how-to guides](https://diataxis.fr/how-to-guides/) in the Diátaxis framework
+- Read [about reference](https://diataxis.fr/reference/) in the Diátaxis framework